rlworkgroup/proposals/logger/logger.md

 # GarageLogger
+Proposal by Peter Lillian

+## Background

-The current logger is simply a collection of global variables that needs to be replaced with a new class.
+The current logger is simply a collection of global variables that needs to be replaced with a new object-oriented API that is easier to work with.
 I'm calling this new class **GarageLogger**.

+**Problem Statement**
+The logger interface is a bolt-on, package-gobal mess that isn't multiprocess-aware and fails to conform to garage code

+**Scope**
+This PR encompasses creating a usable logger API for garage that is easily extensible and editable.

+**Goals**
+- Remove global scope
+- Wrap logger into singleton class
+- Define simple API
+- Decouple frontend and backend

+**Non-Goals**
+- Make the logger

+## Design Overview

+**Inputs**
+Text, Key-Value, Snapshots, distributions, etc

+**Outputs**

 ![GarageLogger](GarageLogger.svg)

-I'm planning on using [jruere/multiprocessing-logging](https://github.com/jruere/multiprocessing-logging) to handle multiprocessing.
-This will make it much easier for all your processes to log to the same place: essentially all it does is wrap a python logger so it plays well in a multiprocessing environment.
-GarageLogger will abstract all of this away so you don't have to worry about it.

-The new logger will have one `add_output` method that takes in both the type of output and any arguments needed for that type.
 Each output will be its own implementation of an **OutputType** abstract class, which will contain a multiprocessing logger and handle writing to any outputs assigned.
 GarageLogger will keep a dictionary of the current OutputTypes.
 For example: **TextOutput**, **TabularOutput**, or **TensorboardOutput**

-It will also of course have a `log` method which takes in both the type of output (text by default) and the data to be sent to the logger.
-The type will use GarageLogger's dictionary to map to the correct OutputType, to which it will pass the data.
+It will also of course have a `log` method which takes the data to be sent to the logger.
+The logger will attempt to send the output to all OutputType specified during configuration

-The logger will also have python's standard `debug`, `info`, `warning`, `error`, and `critical` methods (even `checkpoint` as a separate log level?), which will log to the text output by default.
+The logger will also have python's standard `debug`, `info`, `warning`, and `error` methods, which will log to the text output by default.

 It will retain functionality such as the prefix stack from the old logger.

-Questions for you all:
-- How should checkpoints be added to this system?
-- How should logs coming from separate processes be identified?
-A simple prefix?
-- Anything else you think I should add?